-Actually, there are some remnants of the stereotyped phrases in Minnesotan speech, as we sometimes have a tendency to end sentences in "y'know?".
+There are some remnants of the stereotyped phrases in Minnesotan speech, as they sometimes have a tendency to end sentences in "y'know?"
 The other phrase of "Ya sure, you betcha" (Which is only ever used by the elderly) is now two separate phrases used when agreeing with something: "Yeah, sure" and "You bet."
 The heavy Fargo accent is mostly a myth.
-Mostly.
 The rare person who does have that accent is usually from the far north.
-Usually.

 The stereotypical Pittsburgh "Yinzer" is someone who, among other verbal quirks, ends most sentences with "n'at" (short for "and all that"), n'at.
 The name comes from their use of "yinz", as opposed to "y'all", as a second-person plural — and as with "y'all", it's frequently misused as a singular pronoun.